Mind teachings of Tibet: Preservation of oral instruction

 The tradition of ensuring that oral instructions are provided to illuminate traditional written texts, whether original teachings attributed to Shakyamuni Buddha (Kangyur) or subsequent treatises and commentaries (Tengyur), is just as important among the Nyingma as it is among the Kagyu.
 In the Nyingma schools, by the end of the 19th century, texts which were records of important oral introductions to, and teachings on, dzogchen were increasingly in circulation, such as those of Patrul Rinpoche (1808–1887) on "The Three Words that Strike the Crucial Point" by Garab Dorje (c.
 7th century.)

 By 1998, one of the scholar-monks of the Nyingma, Khenchen Palden Sherab Rinpoche (1938–2010), along with his brother, Khenpo Tsewang Dongyal Rinpoche, in accordance with the wishes of their teacher, Dudjom Rinpoche, provided comprehensive oral introductions to dzogchen and the practice of "trekcho" or "Cutting Through" (Wylie: khregs chod), also known as "kadag trekcho" ("Cutting Through to Primordial Purity"), from dzogchen's most important Direct Instruction Series (Wylie: man ngag sde) in reliance upon those texts.
 Their teachings were translated into English and published, along with the other two texts, in the book entitled, Lion's Gaze, translated into English by Sarah Harding.
 In the publication, they emphasize the importance of putting the instructions into practice by noting, "Books alone won't do it.
 All Buddha's teachings maintain that knowing comes through direct experience, then practice maintains this experience.
 This is how realization happens.
 The great Dudjom Rinpoche in his pith instructions said that realization comes through practice."
 They encourage a student to practice trekcho even throughout the night, "in sleep.
 Keep the practice day and night.
 That view, that courage is necessary."

 Lion's Gaze was preceded by earlier efforts, in the 1980s, including those by Namkhai Norbu (1938–2018) who had elected to extend his teachings on dzogchen beyond a small group of students in Italy to a broader audience, by publishing them and excerpts from Longchenpa, and by ensuring their translation into English.
 At the time, he also was one of the first in the West to offer dzogchen as a complete path, independent of tantric empowerment.
 Some of Namkhai Norbu Rinpoche's early instructions were preserved in books, including The Cycle of Day and Night, a text written by him based primarily on his experiences with dzogchen in relation to its Space Series (Wylie: klong sde) and dealing with achieving an all-around uninterrupted presence of awareness.

-It was with the publication of high-quality translations of the most authoritative sacred texts of mahamudra and dzogchen and their corresponding oral instructions – the latter often presented by one or more of the most highly qualified scholar-monks or great khenpos (Wylie: mkhan chen) within the Kagyu or Nyingma lineages – that a reliable means of the study and practice of the mind teachings first became widely available beyond the borders of Tibet.
+It was with the publication of high-quality translations of the sacred texts of mahamudra and dzogchen and their corresponding oral instructions – the latter often presented by one or more highly qualified scholar-monks or great khenpos (Wylie: mkhan chen) within the Kagyu or Nyingma lineages – that a reliable means of the study and practice of the mind teachings first became widely available beyond the borders of Tibet.